coreemu/core/docs/services.md

 * arouted

 #### NRL Installation
 In order to be able to use the different protocols that NRL offers, you must first download the support library itself.
-You can get the source code from their [official nightly snapshots website](https://downloads.pf.itd.nrl.navy.mil/protolib/nightly_snapshots/).
+You can get the source code from their [NRL Protolib Repo](https://github.com/USNavalResearchLaboratory/protolib).

 #### Multi-Generator (MGEN)
-Download MGEN from the [NRL MGEN nightly snapshots](https://downloads.pf.itd.nrl.navy.mil/mgen/nightly_snapshots/), unpack it and copy the protolib library into the main folder *mgen*.
+Download MGEN from the [NRL MGEN Repo](https://github.com/USNavalResearchLaboratory/mgen), unpack it and copy the protolib library into the main folder *mgen*.
 Execute the following commands to build the protocol.
 ```shell
 cd mgen/makefiles
 make -f Makefile.{os} mgen
 ```

 #### Neighborhood Discovery Protocol (NHDP)
-Download NHDP from the [NRL NHDP nightly snapshots](https://downloads.pf.itd.nrl.navy.mil/nhdp/nightly_snapshots/).
+Download NHDP from the [NRL NHDP Repo](https://github.com/USNavalResearchLaboratory/NCS-Downloads/tree/master/nhdp).
 ```shell
 sudo apt-get install libpcap-dev libboost-all-dev
 wget https://github.com/protocolbuffers/protobuf/releases/download/v3.8.0/protoc-3.8.0-linux-x86_64.zip